gradeawarrior/ruby-development-toolbox/README.md

 The projects homepage can be found [here](https://github.com/gradeawarrior/ruby-development-toolbox).
 You can also refer to the [Rubydoc YARD Server](http://rubydoc.info/github/gradeawarrior/ruby-development-toolbox/frames)

+In summary, the following modules are available currently in this gem:

+### 1. toolbox/array

+This is to implement equivalence check for arrays.
+In the context of arrays, we use =~ as a means of checking if array1 is contained in array2; or if object is contained in array1

+### 2. toolbox/boolean

+The main application of the Boolean module is to support reading boolean values from a String (e.g. while reading a configuration value) and having the ability to convert it back to a boolean true/false for easier evaluation in your Ruby code

+### 3. toolbox/gem_specification

+Extends the functionality of a Gem::Specification to be able to retrieve the latest version of gems currently on your system.

+### 4. toolbox/hash_diff

+Extends the functionality of a Hash to be able to perform (i) diff and (ii) similarity operations.
+For implementation details, see the Hash class for the extended functions

+### 5. toolbox/http

+A simple testing client based on the Perl version found in: [QA-Perl-Lib.git](https://github.com/gradeawarrior/QA-Perl-Lib/blob/master/QA/Test/WebService.pm)

+An example usage would be the following:

+       require 'toolbox/http'

+       response = Toolbox::Http.request(:method => 'GET', :url => 'http://www.google.com')
+       if response.code == 200.to_s
+         puts "Yay!
+It worked!"
+       else
+         puts "Boo!
+Something broke!" unless response.code == 200.to_s
+       end

+### 6. toolbox/integer

+Extends the functionality of String to support checking if a String can be converted to an Integer

+       require 'toolbox/integer'

+       ['-1', '0', '1', '1.0', 'one', '1 too many'].each do |test|
+         puts "This can be converted to an Integer" if test.is_i? puts "This cannot be converted to an Integer" unless test.is_i? end

+### 7. toolbox/json

+Extends the functionality of String to support pretty_printing json.
+This is really a natural extension of the basic String type to support JSON.pretty_generate(string).

+### 8. toolbox/uuid

+A generic UUID class:

+		$ irb
+		     require 'toolbox/uuid'
+		       => true
+		     UUID.generate
+		       => "0a391631-22ba-40ea-af2e-65a64de4a42b"
+		     UUID.generate
+		       => "092516ba-a2f4-45cf-9e1d-c5e63342aaa4"

 # Development

 The project is built by [jeweler](https://github.com/technicalpickles/jeweler).
 See the project's page for more details about how to manage this gem.
 However, I will list out quick guidance on a typical release.